meng-ma-biomedical-AI/Orphanet_date_process/README.md

 # orphadata_elastic

-Download manually the Orphadata xml or use some scripts from download_new_orpha.bat
+Download manually the Orphadata xml or use some scripts from download_new_orpha.bat (only working from copy/paste command line)
-AND download PatHch.Txt from plator for the classification tag

 Settings: [config_orphadata_elastic.py](./config_orphadata_elastic.py)